miguel-azevedo/sms-orders-alertnotifications-for-woocommerce/README.txt

 4. Activar o plugin
 5. Deve aceder ao plugin e seguir os passo apresentados no separador Ajuda (o plugin vai aparecer como um addon ao plugin E-goi Smart Marketing)

+---

+1. Download the plugin.
+2. Install the plugin in WordPress
+3. The SMS Notifications plugin will validate if WooCommerce and the E-goi Smart Marketing plugin are installed (these plugins are required)
+4. Activate the plugin
+5. You should access the plugin and follow the steps presented in the Help tab (the plugin will appear as an addon to the E-goi Smart Marketing plugin)

 == Screenshots ==